 2. Walk, run or cycle on one of the longest seaside boulevards in Europe

-- Start the walk in Miracle Park, which is near the Sea Port of Batumi.
+We’d recommend starting the walk along the boulevard in Miracle Park, which is near the Sea Port of Batumi.
 The park is famous for the Alphabet Tower, the Statue of Love, the Ferris Wheel and the Chacha Clock Tower.

 Each day the two figures slide towards each other, but after merging into a brief embrace their segments pass between each other and the statues move away from one another.
 They can never truly connect…